gut0leao/smart-gallery/README.md

 ## 🎨 Plugin Development

-The Smart Gallery Filter plugin is designed to:
+The Smart Gallery plugin is designed to:
 - Integrate seamlessly with Elementor as a custom widget
 - Leverage Pods Framework for data management
 - Provide flexible filtering options for gallery content